Fayez Sayegh

-Fayez Sayegh (1922–1980) was a Palestinian-American civil servant.
+Fayez Sayegh (فايز صايغ; 1922–1980) was an Arab-American diplomat, scholar and teacher.
+He was a scholar who developed various analyses on the Palestinian opposition movement against Zionism.

-Early life
+Early life and education

-Fayez Abdullah Sayegh was born in 1922 in Kharaba, Mandatory Syria, where his father was a Presbyterian minister.
+Sayegh was born 1922 in Kharaba, Mandatory Syria, where his father was a Presbyterian minister.
+He was one of Abdullah Sayigh and Afifa Batruni's six sons, including Yusif Sayigh, Anis Sayigh and Tawfiq Sayigh.
+He also had a sister, Mary.
+His father was Syrian and his mother was Palestinian and native of al-Bassa.

 As a child, Sayegh moved with his family to Tiberias and went to school in Safed.
 He received his bachelor's degree from the American University of Beirut (AUB) in 1941 and his master's degree from the same university in 1945.
+In 1949, he earned his Ph.D. in philosophy, with a minor in political science, from Georgetown University.

 Career

-Sayegh, along with his brothers who had joined earlier, joined the Syrian Social Nationalist Party in 1938.
+Sayegh, along with his brothers who had joined earlier, joined the Syrian Social Nationalist Party in 1943.
 He was later expelled from the party after Antoun Saadeh returned to Lebanon in 1947, following his exile.

-In 1949, he earned his Ph.D. in philosophy, with a minor in political science, from Georgetown University.
-After receiving his degree, Sayegh worked for the Lebanese Embassy in Washington DC.
+After receiving his Ph.D., Sayegh worked for the Lebanese Embassy in Washington DC.
 He also worked at the United Nations.
 He taught at a number of universities, including Yale, Stanford, Macalaster College, as well as at his alma mater AUB and at the University of Oxford.

-Sayegh found the Palestine Research Center in Beirut in 1965 and served as its Director-General.
-In that same year, the center published his historical study entitled Zionist Colonialism in Palestine.
+Sayegh established the Palestine Research Center in Beirut in 1965 and served as its director-general for one year.
+The center published his historical study entitled Zionist Colonialism in Palestine in 1965.
+His brother, Anes, succeeded Fayez as the director-general of the Palestine Research Center in 1966.

+Sayegh was instrumental in the establishment of Shu'un Filastiniyya which was started by the Palestine Research Center in 1971.
+He was the major contributor of the United Nations General Assembly's Resolution 3379 adopted in 1975.
+The resolution supported the view that Zionism is a form of racism.
+After this event he acted as the most visible spokesperson of the Palestinian cause.

-He also made several appearances on American television as a commentator on the Israeli–Palestinian conflict.
+Sayegh made several appearances on American television as a commentator on the Israeli–Palestinian conflict.